IBPI Workshop: Integrating Bike-Ped Topics into University Transportation Courses

 The workshop fee is $350, which includes:

 - Bike rental + helmet

-Drusilla van Hengel, Nelson\Nygaard
+Drusilla van Hengel, Principal, Nelson Nygaard

-Drusilla van Hengel is a Principal at Nelson\Nygaard.
-She has more than 20 years of academic and practical transportation planning and operations experience.
+Dru has more than 20 years of academic and practical transportation planning and operations experience.
 She focuses on bicycle and pedestrian master planning and capital project development, project evaluation, healthy communities, and safe routes to schools and parks.
 Her academic background and public sector work in land development, traffic operations, and community planning provides a unique perspective and rich depth of experience that has benefited communities across the country as they decide how to take their next move toward making walking and bicycling viable options for people of all ages and abilities.

 HOUSING AND ACCOMMODATION